// form styles

 Historically, companies have broadened bad leaver clauses to include voluntary resignations as a way to recoup leavers’ share options and prevent excessive dilution of existing employees’ and investors’ stakes.
 When employees are classified as bad leavers, their shares and options return to the employee share pool.
 This means that when the company wants to give shares to new hires, they avoid having to issue more shares—which would dilute the value of shares that have already been issued—or having to transfer shares belonging to founders and investors to employees.

 Increasingly, however, this narrow approach to leaver provisions is coming under scrutiny.
-As equity schemes become more popular, employees are becoming more educated about which policies are non-standard and weighted in favor of the employer, not the employee.
+As equity schemes become more popular, employees are becoming more educated about which policies are non-standard and weighted in favour of the employer, not the employee.
 If you’re pitching a generous equity plan as an incentive for candidates, it doesn’t look good when they find out they can lose all their share options just because they move on to a new opportunity.

 So how can companies make leaver clauses work for them – and for employees?